In this Article

 Element Should have Focusable Content

-This occurs when an HTML element or any part of one is determined by the user agent to be a focusable area, for example:
+This flag occurs when an HTML element or any part of one is determined by the user agent to be a focusable area, for example:

 links